sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 ### Check integrity of a repo

-One thing that's nice about restic is that you can check the state or "health" of the backup.
+One thing that's nice about Restic is that you can check the state or "health" of the backup.

 ```bash
 restic -r /media/sschlinkert/external_harddrive/restic-repo check